HamedKharazmi1990/HamedKharazmi1990/README.md

 # Hi, I'm Hamed 👋

-I'm a Software Developer with 7+ years of experience building software across **Mobile, Web and Backend**.
+I'm a **Software Developer** with a strong background in **Mobile Development**, now building across **Web, Backend and AI**.

-I started my career in mobile development and have worked extensively with **iOS and Swift**, while more recently expanding into **Flutter, React, Next.js, Node.js, NestJS, PostgreSQL and AI-powered applications**.
+I started my career with iOS development and have worked with Swift and modern Apple technologies for many years.
+More recently, I've been expanding my experience into full-stack development, backend systems and AI-powered applications.

-Currently, I'm exploring **Python, AI and modern software architecture** and building projects to broaden my backend and general software development skills.
+Currently, I'm learning **Python** and exploring **AI, backend architecture and scalable software systems**.

-### 🛠️ Tech Stack
+### 🛠️ Technologies

 **Languages**